zxkevinxz/ai-hero/examples/_TODO/ai-engineer-roadmap/02.5-evals/article.md

 slug: what-are-evals
 ---

-As we saw [last time](https://aihero.dev/how-to-choose-an-llm), the only reasonable way to evaluate an LLMs suitability for your application is to test it in situ.

-How do you know if your AI application is hallucinating?
-How do you ensure it's outputting what you want it to?
-How do you ensure it stays secure?
-How do you test it against different models?
+As we discussed in our [previous article](https://aihero.dev/the-ai-engineer-mindset), building with LLMs requires a fundamental shift in how you think about software development.
+You're no longer designing deterministic systems where inputs map to predictable outputs.
+Instead, you're working with probabilistic systems which are inherently unpredictable.

-The answer is evals.
+The key tool for managing this uncertainty is evals.
 Evals are the AI engineer's unit tests.
 They are how you wrangle predictability from a probabilistic system.
 They are an indispensable part of productionizing any AI app.

 Let's break down what evals are, and why AI apps need them so badly.

-## In AI Apps, No Change Is Small

-All AI systems are subject to the butterfly effect.
-Tiny changes in a prompt, user input or the underlying model can result in enormous deltas in output.
+## Why Traditional Testing Isn't Enough

-Normal software is deterministic.
-The relationship between the inputs (the code) and the outputs (the behavior of the software) is often straightforward.
-Each part of the codebase has its own domain of responsibility.
+Traditional software testing relies on deterministic relationships between inputs and outputs.
+Each component has a clear domain of responsibility:

 ```mermaid
 flowchart